QuickFastly/NR-wiki/docs/Nova-Regna/World/Map/Destrea/Destrea.md

 ## Demographics

-The Destrean government is extremely prejudiced against [spirits](../../Inhabitants/Spirits) and oppresses them heavily.
+The Destrean government is extremely prejudiced against [[../../Inhabitants/Spirits|spirits]] and oppresses them heavily.
 Every spirit is required to carry a unique identifier card with them and renew it every year alongside their regular state identification, and violating this policy in any way can be punishable by death.
 Much of the public does not share these sentiments and instead views spirits with great pity, but still remain prejudiced in their own way because of this.

-Since the occupation of [Espada](Espada) by the Risky Witches, all records from that state were seized and are no longer accessible.
+Since the occupation of [[Espada]] by the Risky Witches, all records from that state were seized and are no longer accessible.
 There is an assumption that the actual spirit population is higher than records indicate due to that, the rebellion of 1991, and other criminal activity.

 Spirit population according to current state records: 8,550,695
 - Cat: 4,531,556